Amrit1604/KeyVora/docs/API.md

-# API Documentation for CodedPad Pro
+# API Documentation for KeyVora

 ## Overview
-CodedPad Pro provides a set of API endpoints that allow clients to interact with the application for creating, retrieving, and managing encrypted pads.
+KeyVora provides a set of API endpoints that allow clients to interact with the application for creating, retrieving, and managing encrypted pads.
 This document outlines the available endpoints, their methods, and the expected request and response formats.

 ## Base URL
 All API endpoints are prefixed with `/api`.